Author Interview – Esther Robinson

-She worked on creating Juliette first, based on a description I gave her and my friend allowed me to show Gráinne a few photos of her daughter, Juliette, too.
-Together, we got her appearance just right.
+She worked on creating Juliette first, based on a description I gave her.
+My friend allowed me to show Gráinne a few photos of her daughter, Juliette, too.
 So, it’s been a County Fermanagh collaboration.

 How did you go about writing ‘A little bit EXTRAORDINARY’?